garrettmflynn/ENGRAM/README.rst

 ========

-*ENGRAM (Encoding Graphical Representations of Activated Memories) is a Python package for the design of cognitive neural prostheses.*
+*ENGRAM (Encoding Graphical Representations of Activated Memories) is a Python package for cognitive neural prostheses.*

 Organization and Philosophy
 -----------------------------